-Family businesses are a key element of commerce in the UK and, per a report from the Institute of Family Business, account for 30% of GDP and 40% of private sector jobs (9.5 million) and certainly do not equate just to small businesses with 10% of the FTSE 100 being family businesses.
-Howard Hackney, as former Head of Family Business at Grant Thornton and CBI/Real Business Best Business Adviser 2002 specialises in advising these businesses and how to deal with the generational issues that arise.
+Family businesses are a key element of commerce in the UK and, per a report from the Institute of Family Business, account for 30% of GDP and 40% of private sector jobs (9.5 million).
+Family businesses aren’t necessarily small businesses, with 10% of the FTSE 100 being family businesses.
+Howard Hackney, as former Head of Family Business at Grant Thornton and CBI/Real Business Best Business Adviser 2002, specialises in advising family businesses on how to deal with the generational issues that arise.

 Statistics show that approximately only 10% of family businesses survive beyond the third generation.
-There are many reasons for this but principally it is a result of the natural tension that arises between “family” and “business” as the shareholding base gets wider as the generations progress.
-Every business and those in the business are unique.
+There are many reasons for this, but principally it is as a result of the natural tension that arises between “family” and “business” as the shareholding base gets wider as the generations progress.
+Every business and the people in it are unique.
 Whilst it may feel very different at the time, the issues themselves and their resolution are not unique.
 We have a clear methodology that can address the issues and have a matrix of solutions that, when provided in an integrated way, can ensure survival down the generations.

-There are a number of different stakeholders in a family business which arise through the overlap of ownership, with family and the business.
+There are a number of different stakeholders in a family business which arise through the overlap of ownership, family and business:

-Each has a different perspective as does one generation to the next.
-We recognise how strong a family business can be, if managed appropriately, and there are significant benefits of using outside advisers to put in place a “system” that will manage the conflict and build on the strengths.
+Each has a different perspective, as does one generation to the next.
+We recognise how strong a family business can be, if managed appropriately, and there are significant benefits to using outside advisers to put in place a “system” that will manage the conflict and build on the strengths.

 Choosing the individual or individuals to provide management succession can be very difficult and we can assist in identifying the key attributes of a successor and how the earlier generation may be prepared to risk passing on control.

-All of these issues are addressed in a series of three podcasts available by clicking here
+All of these issues are addressed in a series of three podcasts.